 Alluaudia montagnacii is a spiny succulent with strong vertical branches that arise from a columnar central trunk.
 It grows up to 20 feet (6 m) tall.
-The trunk and branches have symmetrically arranged leaves, up to 0.6 inches (1.5 cm) long, and black-tipped thorns up to 1 inch (2.5 cm) long.
-Leaves are deciduous in the long dry season.
+The trunk and branches have symmetrically arranged, up to 0.6 inches (1.5 cm) long leaves and black-tipped, up to 1 inch (2.5 cm) long thorns.
+The leaves are deciduous in the long dry season.
 Flowers are small, green, or yellow.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 How to Grow and Care

-Alluaudias need full sun or high interior lighting with a very well-drained soil mix and freely circulating air.
+Alluaudias need full sun or high interior lighting with well-drained soil mix and freely circulating air.
 The best way to water these succulents is to completely soak the soil and then let it dry out completely before you water again.
 If fertilizer is used, it should be diluted to 1/4 the recommended rate on the label.

 These plants must be protected in the greenhouse over the winter.
 Established Alluaudias should tolerate temperatures around 32 °F (0 °C).
 During the winter months, the plants will drop all of their leaves, and no water should be given during this period.